-Universal is super accessible from I-4.
+Universal Orlando Resort™ is super accessible from I-4.
 Compared to Disney the property is much, much smaller and easy to navigate.

-We stayed at Royal Pacific which feels a lot like the Polynesian theme wise.
-Check in was quick and easy.
-They texted me when our room was available which was around 4:00 pm.
+We stayed at Royal Pacific, which feels a lot like the Polynesian theme-wise.
+Check-in was quick and easy.
+They texted me when our room was available, which was around 4:00 pm.
 While we waited for our room, we put on our swimsuits and spent the afternoon at the pool.
 The pool has a fun zero entry & spray park area for the kids.
-The pool towels were nice and long and had a pocket to slip over top of your chair to keep it from blowing away.
-There were many life guards and they were very professional and attentive.
+The pool towels were nice and long and had a pocket to slip over the top of your chair to keep it from blowing away.
+There were many lifeguards and they were very professional and attentive.
 I watched their “system” for a while and it was impressive.
 There was a DJ playing tunes by the pool and he played a couple of requests that we made.
 There was a large bar area that served food and drinks, so several families were enjoying dinner poolside.
 There were games for the kids … chalk drawing contest, cannonball contest, etc. Around 5:00 they brought out a snow cone machine and free snow cones for the kids and “adult” snowcones for purchase.
 It was a great, relaxing way to start our vacation.

 We settled in our room which had a pool view.
 The room was very spacious and nicely decorated.
-I especially liked all the outlets & charging stations on the bedside table and desk area.
+I especially liked all the outlets and charging stations on the bedside table and desk area.
 No need to unplug lamps or clocks to access outlets.
 There was a docking station on the bedside table for iPhones.
 I loved the bathroom!
-Sliding door separates sink are from toilet/shower area.
+A sliding door separates the sink area from the toilet/shower area.
 The shower was nice and large with a rain shower head.
 I liked the decor for the room very much … tropical but modern.
 The bellman gave us a tip about taking the stairs at the end of our hallway and it would put us out on the walking trail heading to the parks.
 This tip saved us a few minutes by avoiding walking through the main part of the hotel and the pool area.
 We walked to the parks instead of using the boat.

-It’s an easy 10 min walk to CityWalk or the parks.
+It’s an easy 10-minute walk to CityWalk or the parks.

 We went to Cowfish in Citywalk for dinner.
-We put our names on a waiting list and waited about 1 hr.
+We put our names on a waiting list and waited about one hour.
 This was around 7:30 on a Saturday night of spring break.
 So not too bad, really.
 Cowfish is a very trendy looking restaurant as are many in Citywalk.
-The food at Cowfish is Sushi & Burgers ….odd combination but they it do very, very well.
-The kids enjoyed their milkshakes and kid size bento boxes.
+The food at Cowfish is Sushi & Burgers … odd combination but they it do very, very well.
+The kids enjoyed their milkshakes and kid-size bento boxes.
 The adult bento boxes were excellent — sushi and mini burgers that are very very tasty!

-We had a fantastic meal and experience at Ohana’s and by the time we finished it was almost time for the Magic Kingdom fireworks.
+We had a fantastic meal and experience at ‘Ohana and by the time we finished, it was almost time for the Magic Kingdom fireworks.
 So we sat on the beach at the Polynesian and had a perfect ending to a fun day!